ManjuLanjewar/VSD_HDP/README.md

 **De-coupling Capacitors**

+Third step in floop planning is to define the decoupling capacitances around the preplaced cells.
 Memories are often placed close to the input side.
 Memory units serve as pre-placed cells.
 Now connectivity with these units is done through the supply/power lines in the chip.
 They are connected with wires.
 The physical distance between the source and the cell will cause a drop in the voltage.
 In such a scenario, if the voltage reaching the cell is not sufficient to meet the Noise Margin specifications, it would cause an unpredictable output at the cell.
 The solution for it is to use de-coupling capacitors to provide a "backup supply" closer to the unit(zero to minimal voltage drop due to very short distance).

 How does a de-coupling capacitor work?